Andrei0872/andreigatej.dev-new/content/blog/preloading-chunks-with-webpack/index.md

 What would happen if the line that calls `import('b.js')` is reached?
 Since `b` is an async chunk, what happens is the `b.js` file will be fetched over the network (e.g. through an HTTP request) and then it will be immediately executed.

-Let's see how things go if `import('a.js')` is reached.
-Firstly, the same thing will happen as for `b` - the `a` chunk will be fetched over the network and then executed.
+This means there is no preloading involved and, as a result, the user might need to wait for the network request to complete, as well for parsing and executing the file.
+**However**, this does not mean the *preload* resource hint should be overused - there could be downsides to it, too, such as cache pollution or redundantly used bandwidth.
+So, we should always choose our tools wisely!

-However, because `a.js` has instructed webpack to **preload** `a1.js`, the `a1` chunk **will also be fetched** over the network, but not executed.
+When importing `a.js`, because it has instructed webpack to **preload** `a1.js`, the `a1` chunk **will also be fetched** over the network, but not executed.
 Instead, it will be stored in the browser's cache:

 ![request for a1](./images/a1-req.png)

 The `a1.js` file will be executed only when the line in `a.js` that dynamically imports `a1.js` is reached.
 Then, **instead of making an HTTP request**, the `a1.js` file will be retrieved right away from the cache and executed
-This it the beauty of preloading assets in general.
+This it the beauty of preloading assets, in general.

 In this small example, we only focused on preloading JavaScript files, but the concept should apply for other resources too, such as fonts, images, videos, etc.